jennifermulroy/Bitcoin/README.md

 ### Questions explored in this analysis:
   1. Does Bitcoin's trading prices behavior more closely resemble that of a risky asset class or currency?
-  2. Is it possible to apply traditional statistical analysis used in financial data to Bitcoin's trading history?
+  2. Is it possible to apply traditional statistical analysis used in analyzing financial security price data series to Bitcoin's trading history?
   3. How does Bitoin’s return and risk profile compare to other risky assets?
   4. Is Bitcoin correlated with other asset classes, or is it an idiosyncratic risk factor?
   5. Are there unique fundamental factors that drive Bitcoin's price, what are they?